-Length in Days: We'll run this campaign until the end of November, so 90 days would be a good limit.
+End Date: We'll run this campaign until the end of the year, so December 31st would be a good end-date.

 *Note on privacy: You'll be asked to fill out your email address and home address, but don't worry - none of this will be public or appear on the page.

 At the bottom, it will ask you for your profile picture - you don't need to upload anything here.

 Having trouble?
 Feel free to reach out to email@example.com

 Step 4: After you are done tinkering, click "Submit Campaign".

 You will receive an email with the shareable link to your page.

 If you'd like to see a list of all your donations, go here: https://www.healthcare-now.org/my-donations-received/

 Your page is up - now you're ready to harass your networks!
 Here are some tips: